Why You Shouldn't Count On The Promised $4,000 'Raise' From GOP Tax Plan

 The number comes from an estimate produced by the Council of Economic Advisers earlier this month.

-And while it's impossible to do a flat-out true-or-false fact check on an estimate, this figure will likely be repeated as the White House pushes tax overhaul, and there is reason to doubt that your household will get $4,000 — or even anything close to it.
+And while it's impossible to do a flat-out true-or-false fact check on an estimate, this figure is likely to be repeated as the White House pushes tax overhaul, and there is reason to doubt that your household will get $4,000 — or even anything close to it.

 What the White House claims

 To be clear, this isn't the White House claiming that the average household would get a $4,000 tax cut as a result of the tax plan altogether.
-Indeed, depending on a variety of things that are still not laid out — how brackets are shifted around, what deductions will be eliminated, a change in the standard deduction — a new tax package could affect different people in wildly different ways.
+Indeed, depending on a variety of things that are still not laid out — how brackets are shifted around, which deductions will be eliminated, a change in the standard deduction — a new tax package could affect different people in wildly different ways.

 Rather, the White House is claiming that one part of the tax plan — the proposed corporate tax cut, from 35 to 20 percent — would trickle down to workers, as businesses bumped wages as a result of having smaller tax bills.